The Shelf Life of Zora Cross 8501

 All sales are final / as is

 To offer the widest range of designs and sizes, our t shirts and other drop-shipped goodies are made to order (meaning smaller impact in a fast fashion world).
-We therefore cannot exchange for change of mind or size.
-Here's our size guide so that you can make an informed choice.
+We therefore cannot exchange for change of mind or size on t shirts.
+Please read the size guide carefully on our t shirts to make an informed choice.

-• Flat-rate post
+Flat-rate post